 One of the questions we hear the most is, “What type of car seat should my child be in?”.
-To know which seat is best for you and your child, there are many factors to consider such as age, height, weight and fit which can sometimes make this a complicated answer.
-As you’ll see, there are many stages of car seats and I highly recommend you follow our guidelines and not jump ahead once your child meets the minimum of the next seat up.
-So much research and development goes into creating each seat and they are specifically designed to give the best protection to your child at every stage.
+To know which seat is best for you and your child, there are many factors to consider.
+Things such as age, height, weight and fit which can sometimes make this a complicated answer.
+In this blog, you will learn that there are many stages of car seats.
+I highly recommend you follow our guidelines and not jump ahead once your child meets the minimum of the next seat up.
+So much research and development goes into creating each seat, making them specifically designed to give the best protection to your child at every stage.

 Phase 1: Infant Car Seat

-REAR FACING INFANT SEATS can also be known as “bucket seats” because of their shape.
-They are portable, convenient and help tote your new babe around while out and about.
+REAR FACING INFANT SEATS , or “bucket seats” are the most common seat used for newborns.
+They are portable, convenient, and help tote your new babe around while out and about.
 Most have a weight limit of 30-35 pounds and a height limitation of 32 inches tall.
 If your child fits comfortably in their infant seat, is still within the seat’s weight and height limit, and you want to keep them in this seat — go for it!
-If you are tired of carrying them around or your child seems uncomfortable at any point, you are able to move them up to a convertible car seat or an all-in-one (at any time!) because these seats are made to accommodate newborn sizes anyway!
+Keep in mind that you can move them up to a convertible car seat or an all-in-one at any time because convertibles and all-in-ones are designed to accommodate newborn sizes also!

 0 – 2+ years